MAH MBA CET Eligibility Criteria 2026: Qualification, Domicile, Reservation & CAP Rules

 Students of Maharashtra

-• Educational Qualification: Same as for other state students (Bachelor's degree with at least 50% marks in any discipline from a recognized university).
+• Educational Qualification: Same as for other state students (Bachelor's degree with at least 50% marks (45% for reserved category candidates of Maharashtra State) in any discipline from a recognized university).

 • Reservation Benefits: Eligible for reservation benefits (SC/ST/OBC/PwD) as per Maharashtra state government norms.